|

 I can also draw some of my characters on an oversized tablet as I answer questions about my books, drawing, writing, etc.

-This is more of an interactive workshop for 3rd grade or older.
-Students will be asked to participate in creating a story as well as drawing the character.
+This is a hands on workshop for 2rd grade or older.
 This workshop takes 2 hours.
-This works best with 30 or fewer students because I can give much more individual attention but it is possible to do it with a greater number.
+I prefer doing it with 25 or fewer students because I can give much more time to each student, but it is possible to do it with up to 40 students.

 |